 Descriptive Norms Injunctive Norms Subjective Norms Personal Norms Why norm may influence tax compliance Why norm may If tax compliance is viewed influence tax as "normal," then compliance descriptive norms will lead to compliance.
 If situation is ambiguous or novel, then it may matter what one thinks others do.
 High profile cheaters or compliers may cause imitation.
 To the extent one has a desire to conform to societal norms, injunctive norms should influence behavior.
-Influence of important others complying with tax laws might affect likelihood of feeling guilty.
+Influence of important others Complying with tax laws might affect likelihood of is the legal course of feeling guilty.
 Conformity action.
-To the extent is greater with friends, family and/or "similar" believe it is the moral others.
-More likely to share tax compliance choices with referent to comply.
+To the extent is greater with friends, that individuals also family and/or 'similar'' believe it is the moral others.
+More likely to should be more likely choices with referent to comply.
 Complying with tax laws is the legal course of action.
 To the extent that individuals also believe it is the moral course of action, they should be more likely to comply.